SolaceSamples/solace-samples-rest-messaging/docs/_tutorials/publish-subscribe.md

 ![]({{ site.baseurl }}/images/pub-sub-receiving-message-300x134.png)

 On the consume side, the Solace REST messaging API depends on a guaranteed messaging queue.
-As such it is a requirement for REST consumers that the Solace message routers support guaranteed messaging and have this feature configured as outlined in the [assumptions section above](#assumptions).
+As such it is a requirement for REST consumers that Solace messaging support guaranteed messaging and have this feature configured as outlined in the [assumptions section above](#assumptions).

-In order to receive REST messages from a Solace message router, you must configure a Guaranteed messaging queue and a REST delivery point.
+In order to receive REST messages from Solace messaging, you must configure a Guaranteed messaging queue and a REST delivery point.
 The queue is used to attract messages to the consumer application.
 The REST delivery point is the Solace message router component that delivers the messages from the queue to the consumer application asynchronously through HTTP POST requests.
 This is explained in more detail in the [REST Messaging Concepts]({{ site.docs-rest-concepts }}){:target="_top"} where the REST consumers are explained.
-This tutorial will walk you through the required Solace message router configuration steps required to create a queue and REST delivery point to connect to your REST consumer application.
+This tutorial will walk you through the required Solace messaging configuration steps required to create a queue and REST delivery point to connect to your REST consumer application.

 ### A Simple REST Consumer

-First you need a REST consuming application ready to receive HTTP connections from the Solace message router.
+First you need a REST consuming application ready to receive HTTP connections from Solace messaging.
 This can be any HTTP server.
 This tutorial will demonstrate this using Node.js but Solace REST Messaging uses standard HTTP, so use your favorite HTTP server.

 Create a file named NodeRestServer.js with the following contents.